OpenRockets/web-dev-error-solutions/errors/nextjs/handling-mongoose-casterror-in-a-next-js-express-js-react-js-and-mongodb-application/README.md

+# 🐞 Handling Mongoose `CastError` in a Next.js, Express.js, React.js, and MongoDB Application

 This document describes a common error encountered when working with MongoDB, Mongoose, Express.js, React.js, and Next.js: the `CastError`.
 This error typically arises when an incorrect data type is passed to a route handler expecting a specific MongoDB ObjectId.